-A healthcare worker has tested positive for COVID 19, becoming Juneau County’s first confirmed case of Coronavirus.
+A healthcare worker has tested positive for COVID 19, becoming Juneau County’s first confirmed case of coronavirus as of March 25.

 “Our department has been preparing for our first case,” said Juneau County Health Officer Amanda Dederich.
 “Everyone in our community plays an important role in slowing the spread of COVID 19.
 Wash your hands often and stay home whenever possible.”